System-app DPC

 Ceiling

-The Device Policy Controller is a system app, not an add-on.
-It enforces the policy bag your IT defines, drives manifest sync, verifies branding-bundle signatures, and writes an audit-grade event stream you can pipe straight to your SIEM.
+The Device Policy Controller enforces the policy bag your IT defines, drives manifest sync, verifies branding-bundle signatures, and writes an audit-grade event stream you can pipe straight to your SIEM.
 One vendor, one signing chain.

-Even at the highest tier, the OS refuses to silently record audio, screen-capture, log keystrokes, or hide its management UI from the user.
-Seven forbidden keys live in the kernel policy schema and are rejected before the tier filter even runs.
+The platform refuses to silently record audio, screen-capture, log keystrokes, or hide its management UI from the user.
+Seven forbidden keys are rejected server-side and re-checked on the device before any policy applies.
 Not optional.
 Not toggleable.
-Hardware-enforced.

 What HardenedOS protects you from